 In another arena, last month too, Town Supervisor Lisa Katz and the town of New Castle kindly introduced 10 food allergy awareness signs in our playgrounds.
 Local advocates Stacey Saiontz, Jared Saiontz and Heather Brown appeared with Katz and Council member Vicki Tipp to proudly share the news.

-I also learned that the New Castle Democrat Committee extended honors to Nichelle Maynard Elliott and Zabeen Mirza, New Castle Council on Race and Equity co-chairs, and to Vedat Gashi, 4th District Legislator.
+I also learned that the New Castle Democratic Committee extended honors to Nichelle Maynard Elliott and Zabeen Mirza, New Castle Council on Race and Equity co-chairs, and to Vedat Gashi, 4th District Legislator.
 Congrats!

 We were well into press when Grease rehearsals kicked off, but anticipating another amazing Greeley Senior Musical.
 Wishing all the 2022 graduates a grand future, and all the Dads, heaps of kindness and special attention on Father’s Day!
 Peace out,